JDoro/jdoro-blog/content/posts/2024-04-25-jest-mock-factories.md

 ---
 title: "Jest Mock Factories"
 date: 2024-04-25
+draft: false
+description: "How to use Jest mock factories for flexible and powerful test mocking."
+tags: ["jest", "testing", "mocks", "javascript"]
+categories: ["testing"]
 ---

 One of the best features of the testing framework Jest is its built-in support